Road salting and snow clearance

 - all A and B class roads

 - busy commuter routes

 If we are experiencing prolonged heavy frost, widespread ice or snow, we will consider salting another 15% of the road network.
-These are called secondary routes.
 These roads will be treated after the primary routes.

 Although we treat roads in Kent, we cannot guarantee that all ice will be removed.
 Please drive to the conditions and make sure your vehicle is winter ready.

 Our gritters are wide vehicles, so please park responsibly so gritters can get through, otherwise roads may not be treated.

 Enter a postcode, street name or area to the map to see all our primary salting routes.

 How we clear snow and which roads we clear first

 Our snow clearing operation will take place when heavy and continuous snowfall settles.

 We concentrate on primary routes such as: